Eczema Flare Ups - Featured Image

 Make sure your diet includes plenty of omega 3 fatty acids, which are known to reduce inflammation.
 Examples of foods with fatty acids include salmon, walnuts and flaxseed.

-Antioxidants are also important for people with eczema, as they help to reduce the inflammation associated with the condition.
+Antioxidants are also important for people with eczema.
+They help to reduce the inflammation associated with the condition.
 Foods that are high in antioxidants include berries, leafy greens and dark chocolate.

 A variety of foods rich in Omega 3